T

 activity

-• Wear waterproof shoes if you plan to walk through Hezekiah's Tunnel.
+• Wear sturdy shoes and bring a flashlight if you plan to walk through Hezekiah's Tunnel (waterproof recommended).

 2. Midday